kareneth/blog/content/pages/about.md

 If you stumbled here from [karensbetterthan.danielgempesaw.com](https://karensbetterthan.danielgempesaw.com/), then you’ll know I’m also married to my best friend, Dan.

+PS I'll also talk about my journey in learning Chinese and include word breakdowns from my [Pleco app](https://www.pleco.com/).
+Here's the meaning of my name, Zhiyi.

 ![Zhiyi.
 My name means wisdom and joyful.](/media/shi1zhi4yi2.png "Zhiyi.
 My name means wisdom and joyful.")